 If you look at your trees regularly, which is one of the most important things you can do to keep your tree healthy, you will be able to identify which splotches are a normal part of the tree and which ones are something to be concerned about.

 - Wash Hands Quickly

+Soft spots on trees casn give way to mushroom or fungi growth.
 So many people only use their eyes to identify problems with their trees.
 However, one of the most common signs of a tree fungus in South Jersey is a softening of the bark or branches of the tree.
 When you are doing your seasonal investigation of your tree’s health, make sure to use your fingers as well as your eyes.
 Drag your fingers over the bark and find any areas that feel moist or soft to the touch.
 This is a sign that something is off, according to the University of Illinois.

-This problem isn’t always a tree fungus, but it can be.
+This problem isn’t always a tree fungus, but it can become one.
 It is more common to find this problem at the base of the tree or around any visible roots.
 One thing to keep in mind is that you don’t want to push too hard, as you can do some serious damage to your tree.